Undergraduate Academic Advising

 In addition, the office also offers a College Success Program that works with freshmen and sophomores to aid in their transition to college life and to ensure success in their academic endeavors.

-The Office of Academic Program Management supervises a number of programs that benefit students.
-The office is involved with academic policy questions, academic honesty cases, general petitions, core curriculum issues, general purpose classrooms, undergraduate enrollment cap appeals, Texas Tuition Rebate, the Undergraduate Committee, the Core Curriculum, and the Undergraduate Catalog.
+The Office of Undergraduate Academic Affairs oversees a number of programs that benefit students.
+The office is involved with undergraduate academic policy questions, general petitions, academic honesty cases, undergraduate enrollment cap appeals, Texas Tuition Rebate, the Core Curriculum, the Undergraduate Committee, and the Undergraduate Catalog.

-Undergraduate students may visit the Office of Academic Program Management to petition for medical or administrative withdrawals.
+Undergraduate students may visit the Office of Undergraduate Academic Affairs to petition for medical or administrative withdrawals.
 This office can provide information on policy guidelines and required documentation.
 The deadline to file for the emergency withdrawal is 140 days from the close of the term in which the course was taken.

 Students should be mindful that medical and administrative withdrawal procedures require that a student be withdrawn from all courses for the semester and do not guarantee that the student will receive a refund for the semester's tuition and fees.
 (See also: Special Needs, Medical and administrative withdrawals elsewhere in this section of the website.)